-Stimulus hopes, energy M&A give stock futures boost
+Stocks reverse course, consumer discretionary names fall

-U.S. stock futures jumped Monday morning on hopes that lawmakers reach some type of stimulus deal before the election.
+U.S. stocks gave up morning gains as hopes faded that lawmakers will reach some type of stimulus deal before the election.

 Continue Reading Below

-Over the weekend, Speaker of the House Nancy Pelosi set a 48-hour deadline to reach a deal on the next stimulus package.
-She added she was "hopeful" an agreement could be reached.

-Dow Jones Industrial Average futures were up 149 points, a gain of 0.5%, while the tech-heavy NASDAQ Composite and S&P 500 were also sharply higher, up 0.9% and 0.7%, respectively.
+The Dow Jones Industrial Average fell nearly 70 points or 0.2%, while the tech-heavy NASDAQ Composite and S&P 500 also dropped by 0.2% and 0.3%, respectively.

-Also aiding sentiment deal-making in the energy sector and positive economic data out of China

 |Ticker